-Translation: This is the law which sets out the scope of the protections provided by the FELA, the law applies to railroads "engaged in interstate commerce", and makes them responsible for employees who are injured due to the negligence of other railroad’s employees, “defects” in its equipment or workplace.
+Translated into everyday English, the law sets out the scope of the protections provided by the Federal Employers Liability Act, or FELA.
+This law applies to railroad corporations that are engaged in interstate commerce, and it makes them responsible for employees who are injured due to the negligence of other railroad’s employees, “defects” in its equipment or workplace.

 - A Virginia FELA Attorney Discusses What Not to Do After Being Injured While Working on the Railroad

 - FELA: Overview of the Duty to Provide Reasonable Assistance